davymaish/harambee/README.md

 ## About Harambee
-Harambee script allows you to effortlessly launch a crowdfunding platform where users can create unlimited campaigns to help those in need or raise funds for community projects.
+Harambee *(swahili word for "all pull together")* script allows you to effortlessly launch a crowdfunding platform where users can create unlimited campaigns to help those in need or raise funds for community projects.
 Its based on laravel 10 PHP framework.

 ![Home Page Screenshot](screenshots/homepage.png)
 _Application landing page._